 TRAINS IN EUROPE

-With the exception of Eurostar between London and France/Belgium, there are no size or weight restrictions when it comes to luggage on European trains, but remember you will need to be able to carry and store your luggage, and it will need to be labelled.
+With the exception of Eurostar between London, France, and Belgium, there are no size or weight restrictions when it comes to luggage on European trains.
+However, your luggage is your responsibility.
+You will need to be able to carry and store your luggage and it must feature luggage tags with your contact information.

-If your vacation includes a trip on the Eurostar, there are no weight restrictions or liquid restrictions but your bags will be scanned before you board the train as part of the 30-minute check in process.
+If your vacation includes a trip onboard Eurostar, there are no weight restrictions or liquid restrictions for your bags.
+But they will be scanned before you board the train as part of the 30-minute check-in process.

-Adult passengers will be entitled to two larger pieces of luggage plus one piece of hand luggage.
+ADULT passengers are entitled to two large pieces of luggage plus one piece of hand luggage.

-Child passengers will be entitled to one large piece of luggage plus one piece of hand luggage.
+CHILD passengers are entitled to one large piece of luggage plus one piece of hand luggage.

-Business Premiere passengers are entitled to carry three pieces of luggage plus one piece of hand luggage.
+BUSINESS PREMIERE passengers are entitled to bring three large pieces of luggage on board plus one piece of hand luggage.

-Large pieces of luggage include rucksacks, suitcases and ski equipment and can measure up to 85cm.
-Handbags, laptops, briefcases and smaller bags can be carried as hand luggage.
-There are luggage trolleys at the Eurostar terminals if you need them.
+What qualifies as a large piece of luggage?
+Rucksacks, suitcases, and ski equipment that measure up to 85cm.
+Handbags, laptops, briefcases, backpacks, and smaller bags are allowed to be carried on as hand luggage.
+At every Eurostar terminal, luggage trolleys are available if needed.

-When traveling on Amtrak trains through the United States, each passenger is allowed to carry two bags, each weighing up to 50lbs and measuring less than 28″ x 22″ x 14″ each (with the exception of the Pacific Surfliner®, Capitol Corridor® and San Joaquin® trains, where bags must measure less than 28″ x 22″ x 11″).
+When traveling on board Amtrak® trains throughout the United States, each passenger is allowed to carry two bags, each weighing up to 50lbs and measuring less than 28″ x 22″ x 14″ each (with the exception of the Pacific Surfliner®, Capitol Corridor® and San Joaquin® trains, where bags must measure less than 28″ x 22″ x 11″).